kdujs/kdupress/packages/docs/docs/guide/getting-started.md

    mkdir docs && echo '# Hello KduPress' > docs/README.md
    ```

-5. Add some [scripts](https://classic.yarnpkg.com/en/docs/package-json#toc-scripts) to `package.json`
+5. Add helper [scripts](https://classic.yarnpkg.com/en/docs/package-json#toc-scripts) to `package.json`

-   This step is optional but highly recommended, the rest of the documentation will assume those scripts being added.
+   This step is optional but highly recommended, as the rest of the documentation will assume those scripts being present.

    ```json
    {